zenorocha/wedocs/auth/js/index.md

 ## Key capabilities

 Easily add a complete sign-in system to your application.
-WeDeploy provides a ready-to-use auth solution that handles the UI flows for signing in users with email addresses and passwords, Google Sign-In, and GitHub Login.
+WeDeploy provides a ready-to-use auth solution that handles the UI flows for signing in users with email addresses and passwords, Google Sign-In, GitHub and Facebook Login.

 **Email and password**

 Authenticate users with their email addresses and passwords.
 Provides methods to create and manage users that use their email addresses and passwords to sign in, and sending password reset emails.

+**Google**

+Create a client id and client secret by [registering your application](https://developers.google.com/youtube/registering_an_application) on Google.

 **GitHub**

 Create a client id and client secret by [registering your application](https://github.com/settings/applications/new) on GitHub.

-**Google**
+**Facebook**

-Create a client id and client secret by [registering your application](https://developers.google.com/youtube/registering_an_application) on Google.
+Create an app ID by [registering your application](https://developers.facebook.com/docs/apps/register) on Facebook.

 **Manage Users**